-A creative brief serves as the inspiration and guide to a project that typically involves team collaboration between designers, copywriters, content marketing, and other departments.
-The goal is to get all stakeholders aligned with the project requirements, establish key messaging, manage expectations, and make it easy for the creative team to execute successfully.
-Not only is an effective creative brief extremely helpful from a creative standpoint, but it’s also important for project logistics because it serves as your one-stop-shop for all of your project's key information.
+A creative brief serves as the inspiration and guide to a body of work that typically involves team collaboration between designers, copywriters, content marketing, and other departments.
+The goal is to get all stakeholders aligned with creative requirements, establish key messaging, manage expectations, and make it easy for the creative team to execute successfully.
+Not only is an effective creative brief extremely helpful from a creative standpoint—it also serves as your one-stop-shop for all of your project's key information.

-A creative brief is used to define the creative requirements of the project, including messaging, audience, and outlining how success will be measured.
+A creative brief is used to define any relevant creative requirements, including messaging, audience, and outlining how success will be measured.
 Once the brief is created, plan to host a kickoff meeting to discuss conflicts or restrictions.
-That way, you have time to revise and update your creative brief before the project begins.
+That way, you have time to revise and update your creative brief before the work begins.

 Remember this—creative briefs aren’t meant to be written and then left stagnant.
-Before your project begins, your creative brief should be an ever-evolving document that may change as the project continues to be scoped or tweaked.
-However, by the time the project starts, your creative brief should be a clear plan and have specific goals that your design, content, and creative teams can refer back to throughout the process, making sure everyone is aligned and making the right decisions.
+Before your work begins, your creative brief should be an ever-evolving document that may change as the creative requirements continue to be scoped or tweaked.
+However, by the time the work starts, your creative brief should be a clear plan and have specific goals that your design, content, and creative teams can refer back to throughout the process, making sure everyone is aligned and making the right decisions.

-First, give your creative brief a title so that it can quickly be identified by stakeholders as an important part of the project.
+First, give your creative brief a title.
 Provide a short description of the creative work so team members understand why they are a part of it.
-Let them know the intention of the project.
+Let them know the intention of the creative work.